 What are the benefits of a career in a skilled profession?

 - Career longevity

 - Contribution to society

 To find more answers about career paths, visit LaunchMyCareerTX.org with your specific career choices in mind.
 The Launch My Career Texas interactive website identifies well-paying jobs and the best programs to prepare students for them, compares projected earnings to the financial investment needed, and analyzes the earnings potential.
 It also helps students understand the personal and professional satisfaction that accompanies different careers and courses of study.
-Watch a video of one student’s experience using the Launch My Career Texas website to compare career paths.

 The Round Rock Chamber is dedicated to educating community members on the need for better career pathways to in-demand jobs.
 The chamber has produced a multi-year workforce development strategy to ensure that there is an ample talent pool from which local businesses can pull.
 It is divided into four critical areas: replenishing the skilled trades; implementing accelerated learning opportunities; increasing direct-to-college enrollment; and supporting ancillary service capabilities.
 To read the complete Workforce Realization Occurring Cooperatively workforce strategy, click here.

 If you have any questions are need additional information, contact Amy Mizcles, vice president of community enhancement.